-MBA 5340 Operations Management Prerequisite: Core courses.
+MBA 5340 Operations Management

 This course examines the tools and techniques used by operations managers to make strategic and tactical decisions for their organi-zations.
 This course also focuses on the design, management, and improvement of operations activities for the production of goods and services.
 3 credits.